Black Lives Matter street mural (Capitol Hill, Seattle): History

+Creation

 Black Lives Matter protests occurred throughout June 2020 in Capitol Hill, Seattle.
 When the Seattle Police Department abandoned the East Precinct building there on June 8, protestors occupied the six-block area nearby.
 This eventually became the CHOP.
 After seeing the Charlotte Black Lives Matter mural, a Seattle mural painter connected with some of the Charlotte artists to receive the dimensions for their letters.
 The painter then calculated how large the mural would be if placed on the street near SPD's East Precinct building, and blocked out the letters with a friend.

 On the morning of June 10, 2020, Takiyah Ward and Joey Nix recruited artists with the text: "Yo.
 We are looking for Black artists to add their style to the Seattle Black Lives Matter street mural...We want you, you down?”
 As they started painting, other artists joined in from the street.
 16 artists completed the mural over the next three days, with Japhy White plotting the mural out in white paint, and the others each choosing a letter to fill.
 The artists funded all the supplies with donations collected from protestors and others walking through the CHOP.

 Ward later recalled that "Being an artist, I had to act from the biggest and strongest way that I could.
 And that’s why the mural happened."
 Speaking on Martin Luther King Jr., she believed he "would champion the movement and champion the message of people fighting and acting from where they are."

 Artist Kimisha Turner, who painted the first "B", later described her experience:

 When we got there, it was so interesting [because] it had been kind of wet and then all of a sudden it just got dry and sunny and so many people were out there.
 It was during the [2020] protests and everything, but it was so welcoming and magical.
 I only knew a handful of the artists, of course now, we’re almost like family.
 I had my son out there.
 Everybody was bringing us water, they were taking care of us.
 Wow, I’m actually really part of a huge moment when it comes to not only doing something with this strong statement, but being a part of the protests where we were being called terrorists and stuff by Donald Trump.

 Many of the original 16 artists formed the Vivid Matter Collective after painting the mural in order to steward its preservation.
 The collective's mission is to "spread truth through art."
 Aramis O. Hammer, a member of the collective, said she was "honored to have been a part of a historic mural, but it is also a visual reminder of all the Black lives that have been lost.
 Overall, don’t memorialize the monument and miss the message."